 Examines domestic social policy issues, problems, and programs in light of conflicting values, limited resources and matters of political/economic power.

 SWK335/SOC335 Social Change and Development (4)

-Examines social change and continuity, development and underdevelopment in non-Western societies.
-Addresses impact of colonialism, modernity and globalization on cultures of these societies.
+Examines social change and continuity, development, and underdevelopment in non-Western societies.
+Addresses impact of colonialism, modernity, and globalization on cultures of these societies.
 Evaluates theories and models for development and modernization from Christian perspective.
-Prerequisites: a 100-level sociology course and ECB201 or POL106.
+Prerequisites: a 100-level sociology course and junior standing.